 Once you establish the damage and decide based on the repair estimate and your deductible if you should file a claim, the only thing left to do is call your insurance company up and file a claim.
-At that point, each company will work a little differently but mine (Hanover Insurance) asked questions like Date and time the storm occurred, who assessed the damage, was the roof leaking and then they set up a date for an adjustor to come out about a week after my call.
-Then she said she would email me with the claim information.
-I never got an email but about one and a half weeks later, I got a check.
-My insurance holds back 20% of the claim amount until the work is completed and they are provided with a receipt.
+At that point, each company will work a little differently but mine (Hanover Insurance) asked questions like- date and time the storm occurred, who assessed the damage, was the roof leaking and then they set up a date for an adjuster to come out about a week after my call.

-I hope these tips and information help you if you ever need to make a home insurance claim!
+I hope these homeowners insurance claims tips and information help you if you ever need to make a home insurance claim!